nhermosilla14/yamelinno/README.md

 Options:
   -o, --output <output_file>  Output file.
 If not specified, the output will be printed to stdout.
   -s, --schema <schema_file>  Schema file.
-If not specified, the schema will be read from "schema.yml", which must be in the same directory as the input file.
+If not specified, the schema will be read from "base-schema.yml", which will be searched in any of the available schemas directories.
   -v, --version               Display the version of the tool.
   -h, --help                  Display this help message.
 ```